 You must advise Staff if you are feeling unwell, so the correct protocols can be followed, and appropriate care and support put in place.
 Residents should follow all medical advice and isolate in their room according to the current requirements.
 If you have COVID-19 symptoms it is likely you will also be advised to have a COVID-19 rapid antigen test (RAT).
 While isolating, Staff will check on the Resident and may deliver meals.
-Should you need anything non-urgent whilst in isolation contact isolating@knoxcollege.ac.nz.
-For anything urgent, please contact the relevant on-duty staff member.
+Should you need anything, please call Staff (022 674 3653).